 I read about the online assessment course on the application.
 Can you tell me more about this?
 Is it required?

 The online assessment course is a required part of the Explore application.
-The online assessment course is designed to help applicants determine if online learning is right for them.
+The online assessment is conducted in our learning management system, Canvas, and is designed to help applicants determine if online learning is right for them.
 At the same time, the activities completed in the online assessment course give our Assessment Team some authentic work samples to review to help determine goodness of fit.

 How long will the online assessment course take?